kevink02/WhipPlatformer/README.md

 # UnnamedWhipPlatformer
-A platformer where you have a whip
+A video game development hobby project where the player must platform to the end while defeating enemies with a whip.